THE 2025 COMPETITION

 These are some of the things they will be looking out for:

 Why will it work? - They will be looking to see if you have considered success factors but also potential roadblocks concerning the viability and commerciality of the idea.
 Include assumptions or citations where you can to back up your thinking.
+Try to avoid exaggerations and green washing.

 How scalable is it? - Another important consideration is the scalability of the idea.
-This can either be the size the idea itself can have or the behavioral change it influencers on others to adapt or change.
+This can either be the size the idea itself can become or the behavioral change it influencers on others to adapt or change.
 It doesn’t need to be the next unicorn - it could be a pressure brand disrupting and influencing change in much bigger companies.

 💡 Remember!
 These guidelines are here to give you an idea - but not a mandate - of what to consider and include.
 Original thought and creativity are encouraged.